 - Weekly notes that chronicle experiences in the specified communities and service site.
 These should include detailed descriptions of people, places artifacts, events, situations, and encounters.
-Some more particular assignments [e.g., "block mapping"] will be posted on Sakai. - Criteria: appropriateness, level of detail, comprehensiveness - Purpose: to become familiar with the breadth of human experience in the Rogers Park/Edgewater/Upton neighborhoods
+Some more particular assignments [e.g., "block mapping"] will be posted on Sakai.
+Note that this is a designated service learning course and requires at least 2hours of community service per week [for a total of 28 hours] at an approved site. - Criteria: appropriateness, level of detail, comprehensiveness - Purpose: to become familiar with the breadth of human experience in the Rogers Park/Edgewater/Upton neighborhoods